EU chief proposes Europe-wide unemployment guarantee

-In the complex scheme, the bloc's 27 national governments would give a budget to Brussels so the EU executive could raise money on the markets to fund member states struggling to help the unemployed and part-time workers.
+In the complex scheme, the bloc's 27 national governments would give a temporary budget to Brussels so the EU executive could raise money on the markets to fund member states struggling to help workers suddenly left without work.
+"This is European solidarity in action," Von der Leyen told a news briefing.

+"The Commission will provide loans to those member states that need them to strengthen their short-time work schemes.
+These schemes now exist in plans straight across the European Union," she said.
+To finance the loans to member states, the commission would borrow on the financial markets, allowing member states to benefit from the EU's low borrowing costs, a statement said.
+The instrument "will act as a second line of defence, supporting short-time work schemes and similar measures, to help member states protect jobs and thus employees and self-employed against the risk of unemployment and loss of income," it said.

+Member states will need to raise a minimum amount of 25 billion euros in guarantees in order for the instrument to work, the commission said.
+The proposal is to be presented on April 7 to EU finance ministers who will meet by videoconference to discuss various ways to spark a recovery in Europe once the virus outbreak is under control.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)